The Ihara Zeta function for infinite graphs: The framework of measure graphs

 The previous lemma gives the possibility to define an integral over a random variable.

 \begin{Definition}[Integral of a random variable] Let $\calG$ be a measurable groupoid with transversal function $\nu$ and $\nu$-invariant measure $m $.
-Let $G $ be a graph over $\calG$ with vertex set $V$ such that there exists a $u\in \calF^+ (V)$ satisfying $\nu\ast u \equiv 1$.
+Let $G $ be a graph over $\calG$ with vertex set $V$ such that there exists a $\av\in \calF^+ (V)$ satisfying $\nu\ast \av \equiv 1$.
 Then, the integral over the random variable $\xi$ is denoted as $\int \xi$ and defined via

-where $u$ is any (not necessarily strictly positive) element of $\calF^+ (V)$ satisfying $\nu\ast u \equiv 1$. \end{Definition}
+where $\av$ is any (not necessarily strictly positive) element of $\calF^+ (V)$ satisfying $\nu\ast \av \equiv 1$. \end{Definition}

-The functions $u$ appearing in the previous definition deserve a special name.
+The functions $\av$ appearing in the previous definition deserve a special name.

 \begin{Definition}[Averaging function] Let $\calG$ be a measurable groupoid with transversal function $\nu$ and $\nu$-invariant measure $m $.
 Let $G$ be a graph over $\calG$ with vertex set $V$.
-Then, any function $u\in \calF^+ (V)$ satisfying $\nu\ast u \equiv 1$ is called an \textit{averaging function}. \end{Definition}
+Then, any function $\av\in \calF^+ (V)$ satisfying $\nu\ast \av \equiv 1$ is called an \textit{averaging function}. \end{Definition}

-Following the corresponding considerations in \cite{LPV} we note that existence of an averaging function is quite essential to our approach.
+We note that existence of an averaging function is quite essential to our approach.
 In fact, it is only via these averaging functions that the integration of random variables could be defined above.
-On the conceptual level the existence of an averaging function $u$ can be understood as giving a way to relate $\calG$ and $G$ via a map from $\calF (\calG)$ to $\calF (V).$ Namely, every averaging function $u$ gives rise to the fiberwise defined map with
+On the conceptual level the existence of an averaging function $\av$ can be understood as giving a way to relate $\calG$ and $G$ via a map from $\calF (\calG)$ to $\calF (V).$ Namely, every averaging function $\av$ gives rise to the fiberwise defined map with